-- 1. What does John Stuart Mill mean when he says (in chapter 1, paragraphs 1 and 2) he is looking for the summum bonum?
+1. What does Mill mean when he says (in chapter 1, paragraphs 1 and 2) that he is looking for the summum bonum?
 What does he think it is?
-What objections to this position does he address in the first two chapters of Utilitarianism? - 2.
-In his discussion of pleasure (especially chapter 2, paragraphs 2-17), Mill claims that pleasures can be distinguished by quality and well as quantity.
-What justifies the qualitative distinction of higher and lower pleasures?
-How does this distinction explain his claim that it is better to be Socrates dissatisfied than a pig satisfied?
-Mill also gives a test by which pleasures can be separated into higher and lower kinds.
+What objections to this position does he address in the first two chapters of Utilitarianism?

+- 2. In his discussion of pleasure (especially in chapter 2, paragraphs 2-17), Mill claims that pleasures can be distinguished by quality and well as quantity.
+What justifies his qualitative distinction of higher and lower pleasures?
+What is it exactly that makes a higher pleasure a higher one and a lower pleasure a lower one?
+How does this distinction explain Mill's claim that it is better to be Socrates dissatisfied than a satisfied pig? - 3.
+Mill also gives a test (in chapter 2, paragraphs 5-8) for distinguishing between higher and lower pleasures.
 How does this test work?
-Why should we think that this is a reliable test? - 3.
+Why should we think that this is a reliable test? - 4.
 Based on your answers to these questions, how is Mill's formulation of utilitarianism different from the classical version of Jeremy Bentham?
-Be clear which differences apply to the level of factors, and which apply at the level of foundations.
+For instance, is Bentham's conception of happiness the same as Mill's?
+That is, do they endorse the same theory of well-being (from Normative Ethics, section 2.2) and label it as "happiness"?
+For these, and other issues, be clear which similarities or differences apply at the level of factors, and which apply at the level of foundations.